 My sales revenue from these retailers over the last few months makes for sorry reading.

-So, what should I do with my backlist books?
+So, what should you do with your backlist books?

 The temptation is obvious.

-Pitiful sales via open publishing, or take my chances on Kindle Unlimited and try to gamble that I can attract new readers to discover my backlist books.
+Pitiful sales via open publishing, or take your chances on Kindle Unlimited and try to gamble that you can attract new readers to discover your backlist books.

 The one positive thing about Amazon exclusivity is that it only last for ninety days.
-It’s not like I am signing life away for forever and a day.
+It’s not like that you are signing your life away for forever and a day.

 As with all things self-publishing, it pays to experiment, try new ideas, try old ideas and in fact try any ideas.